 Another indication that you may be on a phishing website is the lack of a ‘contact us’ page.
 Authentic businesses usually provide contact details, including their postal address, phone number, email address and social media links.
 If this has been omitted, treat it with suspicion.
 While the lack of contact details can still indicate a phishing website today, some cybercriminals create simple ‘contact us’ pages or add this information to the webpage footer to make their attacks appear more legitimate.
 In templated brand impersonation attacks, the legitimate brand’s information might be scraped from elsewhere and used on the phishing website.

 Think about your journey

-Even if you believe the email to be from a reputable source, if you weren’t expecting it, then use the two previous steps to check the legitimacy of the website (and if in doubt, find another way to contact the sender that isn’t via the original email).
+Even if you believe the email to be from a reputable source, if you weren’t expecting it, then use the two previous steps to check the legitimacy of the website (and if in doubt, navigate there another way or contact the sender using a method that isn’t the original email).

-It's best to check reviews across a variety of trusted sources since positive feedback can easily be faked.
+It's best to check reviews across a variety of trusted sources since positive feedback can be easily faked.
 Here are some ways to spot fake feedback:

 - There aren't many reviews: this may simply be because the company is new; however, if you're already suspicious and there isn't much online feedback, give the website a miss

 If a website is legitimate, it will accept credit/debit cards or include standard payment methods such as PayPal.
 However, it's common for phishing websites to ask for a bank transfer or request payment via cryptocurrency.